 Segregation crossing network-layers

 We observe party-based segregation in all three layers of the Twitter network, which makes testing the idea that segregation in the follower network causes segregation in the @mention and retweet network and vice versa relevant.
 In Model 3 (Table 3) we therefore include crosprod and recipcross effects to our model.
-Our results show.
+Our results reflect the digital architecture of Twitter.
 MPs are more likely to retweet and @mention tweets of MPs who they follow and – to a lesser extent – of MPs by whom they are followed. @mentioning an MP has a relatively strong impact on the chance to be retweeted by this MP but also on the chance to retweet the tweets of the this same MP, possibly indicating that twitter discussions also cross network layers.
 Retweeting has a similar impact on @mentioning albeit somewhat weaker.
 After taking these cross-network effects into account the positive same-party effect for the @mention network reduced substantially (from .922 in Model 2 to .407 in Model 3; …%) and somewhat for the retweet network (from 1.388 in Model 2 to 1.106 in Model 3; %).
 We therefore conclude that because MPs tend to follow MPs from their own party, Twitter discussions (@mentions) predominantly take place within party boundaries and information flows (i.e. retweets) across parties may be hampered.

+Over time

+….
+Missing? … of is descriptive genoeg daarvoor?
+Dan dat ergens aangeven en onze RQ1 expliciet beantwoorden waar we over time results bespreken..

 5. Conclusion